shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

+- Add initNotificationAndEventChannels() functionality to getUser() in authActions
+- Cleanup initNotificationAndEventChannel from chatActions and NavbarMain
 - Fix/Refactor notifChannel and eventChannel as Redux actions
 - Fix Logout functionality
 - Invite to channel by URL system